-Our tax provision for the three months ended April 30, 2016 is a provision of approximately \$299,000 despite a loss before income taxes.
+Our tax provision for the three and six months ended July 31, 2016 was approximately \$435,000 and \$734,000, respectively, despite a loss before income taxes.
 This is due to the effect of valuation allowances related to deferred tax assets and the effect of foreign withholding taxes.
 These deferred tax assets relate primarily to net operating loss carryforwards in the United States and other jurisdictions.
-Although we do not have a history of such loss carryovers expiring without being utilized and the earliest expiration of a loss carryforward is in 2025, we have a recent history of taxable losses in the United States and future earnings in this jurisdiction are uncertain.
-In order to fully utilize the deferred tax assets in the United States we must generate taxable income of approximately \$41.0 million.
+Although we do not have a history of such loss carryovers expiring without being utilized and the earliest expiration of a loss carryforward in any jurisdiction is in 2021, we have a recent history of taxable losses in the United States and future earnings in this jurisdiction are uncertain.
+In order to fully utilize the deferred tax assets in the United States we must generate taxable income of approximately \$45.0 million.